5 Games to play at home to develop maths skills using dice

 Head to Head

-This is a 2 player challenge with each player requiring two dice.
-Players roll their dice at the same time and must perform the same operation (add, subtract, multiply, or divide) using their numbers.
-The player with the highest answer wins.
-You can decide at the start which operation you will do or allow free choice each time.
+In this two-player challenge, each player needs two dice.
+Both roll at the same time and apply the same operation to their numbers.
+The player with the higher answer wins the round.
+You can choose the operation at the start or let players decide each time.

-We hope you enjoy trying out our suggested dice games at home.
-If you feel you would like some extra support for your child, our online one-to-one and small group sessions can really help your child to create confidence in learning and feel better about maths.
-Please get in touch through our website or social media channels.
+We hope you enjoy trying these dice games at home.
+If your child would benefit from extra support, our online one-to-one and small group tutoring sessions can help build confidence and strengthen their maths skills.
+Feel free to get in touch via our website or social channels.

 Need a Maths tutor?